ReddyDivya/rd-interview-preparation/React/React.md

 ## 2Q: What is `Packaging content`?
 A: `Packaging the content` generally refers to bundling and preparing the application's source code, assets, and dependencies for deployment.
 - This process ensures that the application is optimized for performance, reducing file sizes and organizing the code in a way that can be efficiently served to users.
-- Like Minification, Bundling (mostly used is Webpack), Transpilation, Tree Shaking, Code Splitting.
+- Like Minification, Bundling (mostly used is Webpack), Transpilation, Tree Shaking, and Code Splitting.
 - Webpack, together with other tools like Babel, ESLint, and various plugins, Webpack facilitates an efficient and optimized build process.
 - By packaging the content in this way, developers can ensure that their React applications are performant, load quickly, and provide a good user experience.
 - Additionally, the resulting optimized bundles are more suitable for deployment to production environments.